brentyi/tyro/_sources/examples/07_positional_args.rst.txt

 Positional-only arguments in functions are converted to positional CLI arguments.

-For more general positional arguments, see :func:`dcargs.conf.Positional`.
+For more general positional arguments, see :func:`tyro.conf.Positional`.